-- the supply of military equipment, including any parts, components or subassemblies thereof; - the supply of sensitive equipment, including any parts, components or subassemblies thereof; - works, goods and services directly related to military or sensitive equipment for any and all elements of its life cycle; and - works and services for specifically military purposes or sensitive works and sensitive services.
+- the supply of military equipment, including any parts, components or subassemblies thereof; - the supply of sensitive equipment, including any parts, components or subassemblies thereof; - works, goods and services directly related to military or sensitive equipment for any and all elements of its life cycle; and works and services for specifically military purposes or sensitive works and sensitive services.

 However, some defence procurement is excluded from the application of the PPC.
-According to article 2515-1 of the PPC, this applies to:
+According to article 2515-1 of the PPC modified in 2023 (article 55, Law No. 2023-703 of 1 August 2023), this is the case in particular for: